xaviernogueira/Tabular_ML/Kaggle_Predicting-Parkinson-Disease-Progression/README.md

 * We may need to train 16 models.
 One for each UDRS score X month gap.
 Alternatively we can just train 4 core models, and then one simple linear regression model to adjust for months.
 * **Seems like we should start by making a classification model to predict whether a patient is on/off medication based on protien data.**
   * If it works well, we can include the predicted values as a feature.
     * We should train a quick and dirty model predicting UDRS (where the medication has an impact) on rows w/o medication status.
 If it shows up as a prominent feature across K-Folds then we keep it.

+## NOTES
+* Imputation (especially across a clinical visit data row) will be key.
+Note that protein/peptides not found in a clinical sample does NOT indicate that there is zero abundance (see discussion [here](https://www.kaggle.com/competitions/amp-parkinsons-disease-progression-prediction/discussion/396052))
+* We will only be expected to make predictions using visits with Protien/Peptide data.
+* We will be using the data from a given month (plus any previous months) to make future predictions at different month steps.
+* This means we may want to train a future looking model that is different from the same visit model since we can incorporate time series based features (change over time of a peptide for example).
+* Supplemental clinical data is really just to train month step models.